 - Review any delays in project start-up and implementation, identify the causes and examine if they have been resolved. - Are work-planning processes results-based?
-If not, suggest ways to re-orientate work planning to focus on results? - Examine the use of the project's results framework/ logframe as a management tool and review any changes made to it since project start. - Assess the feasibility of completing the proposed activities within the given project timeline (if extension was sought for any project milestone; please consider the revised timelines as well) and make recommendations for extensions, as need be.
+If not, suggest ways to re-orientate work planning to focus on results? - Examine the use of the project's results framework/ logframe as a management tool and review any changes made to it since project start.

-Financing:
+Financing and Co-financing:

-- Consider the financial management of the project, with specific reference to the cost-effectiveness of interventions. - Have project resources been utilized in the most economical, effective and equitable ways possible (considering value for money; absorption rate; commitments versus disbursements and projected commitments; co-financing; etc.)? - Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds? - Informed by the co-financing monitoring table to be filled out, provide commentary on co-financing: is co-financing being used strategically to help the objectives of the project?
-Comment on the use of different financial streams (parallel, leveraged, mobilized finance), as applicable in the context of the project see GCF policy on co-finance.
-Discuss whether co-finance related conditions and covenants, as listed in the FAA, have been fulfilled, as applicable. - Is the Project Team meeting with all co-financing partners regularly in order to align financing priorities and annual work plans? - If co-finance is not materialising as planned, discuss the impact of that on the project and results on the ground. - Assess factors that contributed to low/high expenditure rate
+- Consider the financial management of the project, with specific reference to the cost-effectiveness of interventions. - Review the changes to fund allocations as a result of budget revisions and assess the appropriateness and relevance of such revisions. - Have project resources been utilized in the most economical, effective and equitable ways possible (considering value for money; absorption rate; commitments versus disbursements and projected commitments; co-financing; etc.)? - Does the project have the appropriate financial controls, including reporting and planning, that allow management to make informed decisions regarding the budget and allow for timely flow of funds?

+- Assess factors that contributed to low/high expenditure rate and impact on the project. - Informed by the co-financing monitoring table to be filled out, provide commentary on co-financing: Is co-financing being used strategically to help the objectives of the project?
+Comment on the use of different financial streams (parallel, leveraged, mobilized finance), as applicable in the context of the project see GCF policy on co-finance7.
+Discuss whether co-finance related conditions and covenants, as listed in the FAA, have been fulfilled, as applicable. - Conduct an analysis of materialized co-financing and implications for project scope and results.
+If co-finance is not materialising as planned (timing and/or amount), assess mitigation measures, and discuss the impact of that on the project and results on the ground.